 The landscape architecture program draws on a unique set of institutional, regional and international resources available at the Sam Fox School.
 St. Louis functions as a laboratory for understanding and testing ecological and urban theories at the local scale, from brownfield reclamation to urban agriculture systems.
 Washington University's outstanding programs in Environmental Studies, Environmental Engineering, and American Culture Studies expand curricular offerings in ecology, technology and landscape studies, and the internationally renowned Missouri Botanical Garden serves as an exceptional tool of research and teaching.
-Finally, through the extensive international offerings of the school in Barcelona, Buenos Aires, Helsinki, Seoul and Tijuana, students experience different landscapes, cultures and cultures of practice.
+Finally, through the extensive international offerings of the school, students experience different landscapes, cultures and cultures of practice.

-Website: http://samfoxschool.wustl.edu/ programs/mla
+https://samfoxschool.wustl.edu/ academics/college-of-architecture/ master-of-landscape-architecture